Collaborative Law Institute of Texas: History

 In 1999, as collaborative law was gaining notice around the nation as an alternative to traditional divorce, Dallas attorneys John McShane and Larry Hance invited Pauline Tesler (a collaborative law proponent based in Mill Valley, Calif.) to the State Bar of Texas’ Advanced Family Law Course, an annual four-day educational seminar for as many as 2,000 Texas family law attorneys, to speak on collaborative law.

 Houston-based family lawyer Harry Tindall spearheaded efforts to make collaborative law an option for divorcing couples in Texas.
 In 2001, as a result of Tindall’s efforts, Texas became the first state in the United States to adopt a collaborative law statute.
-The legislation, termed a "progressive, trends-setting legal model," became official in September 2001.
+The legislation termed a "progressive, trends-setting legal model," became official in September 2001.

-In 2002, McShane and Hance recruited a group of family lawyers representing some of Texas’ most populous cities and metropolitan areas for the purposes of founding a statewide organization dedicated to collaborative law practice in Texas.
+In 2002, McShane and Hance recruited a group of family lawyers representing some of Texas’ most populous cities and metropolitan areas to found a statewide organization dedicated to collaborative law practice in Texas.
 That October, the 2nd annual International Academy of Collaborative Professionals (IACP) Conference convened in Galveston, bringing collaborative law practitioners from throughout North America to Texas.
 The conference included presentations on marketing from the Collaborative Law Council of Wisconsin, including details on how law marketing consultant Elizabeth Ferris (of Milwaukee-based Ferris Consulting) helped the nascent organization develop awareness of collaborative law in Wisconsin.

 The Texas lawyers then invited Ferris to participate in a two-day retreat in May 2003, to help create the strategic plan for the new Collaborative Law Institute of Texas, which included the creation of a membership structure and training programs for collaborative law practitioners and family lawyers, financial professionals, and mental health professionals interested in collaborative law.

 The nascent organization then began its efforts in educating the public on collaborative law, including releasing a study showing significant reductions in time and money spent in collaborative divorce, when compared to a traditional courtroom divorce.
-The organization also grew its numbers of lawyers, mental health professionals and financial professionals in Texas seeking to practice collaborative law, and demonstrated that it could be used in cases involving business disputes as well as divorce disputes.
+The organization also grew its numbers of lawyers, mental health professionals, and financial professionals in Texas seeking to practice collaborative law, and demonstrated that it could be used in cases involving business disputes as well as divorce disputes.

 Committees

-Collaborative Law Institute of Texas maintains a number of committees and sub-committees.
+Collaborative Law Institute of Texas maintains several committees and sub-committees.
 Committees include Membership, Marketing, Resources (with Forms & PA, Protocols, Book Task Force, Website, Blog, and Newsletter sub-committees), Professional Training and Education, Community Building (with Practice Groups, IACP, State Bar, and New Partners sub-committees), and Ad Hoc (with Scholarship and Fundraising sub-committees).